 About the EBiSC project

-The EBiSC Consortium including EFPIA partners boasts the leadership, scientific expertise, facilities, networks and experience to achieve these goals and, being representative of all stakeholders from tissue donors to clinical and academic iPSC researchers and industrial users, to respond appropriately to advances in science and society.
-Led by Pfizer Ltd in the first three years, by Janssen Pharmaceutica in the fourth year and managed by Roslin Cells Sciences Ltd., the Consortium comprised 8 active participant iPSC Centres with clinical and patient networks, a global leader in industrial iPSC supply, international experts in iPSC pluripotency, disease modelling and drug discovery, biobanking, bioengineering and regenerative medicine, and scholars in law and ethics.
+The EBiSC Consortium (2014-2017) including EFPIA partners boasted the leadership, scientific expertise, facilities, networks and experience to achieve those goals and, being representative of all stakeholders from tissue donors to clinical and academic iPSC researchers and industrial users, to respond appropriately to advances in science and society.
+Led by Pfizer Ltd (2014-2016) followed by Janssen Pharmaceutica (2017) and managed by Roslin Cells Sciences Ltd., the Consortium comprised eight active participant iPSC Centres with clinical and patient networks, a global leader in industrial iPSC supply, international experts in iPSC pluripotency, disease modelling and drug discovery, biobanking, bioengineering and regenerative medicine, and scholars in law and ethics.

-The main facility will be at the Babraham Research Campus (Cambridge, UK) and will undertake cell expansion, Quality Control and characterisation.
-Since 2017, the EBiSC Banking Entity is being represented by the European Cell Culture Collection (ECACC) of Public Health England (Department of Health, UK) will coordinate cell line distribution.
-The Fraunhofer IBMT (Saarbrücken, Germany) will provide comprehensive operational back up.
+The main facility has initially been set up at the Babraham Research Campus (Cambridge, UK) undertaking cell expansion, Quality Control and characterisation.
+Since 2017, the EBiSC Banking Entity is being represented by the European Cell Culture Collection (ECACC) of Public Health England (Department of Health, UK) who coordinates cell line distribution worldwide.
+The Fraunhofer IBMT (Saarbrücken, Germany) provides comprehensive operational back up.
 Both of these key sites are responsible for cell line banking and quality control in accordance with DIN EN ISO9001:2015 guidelines.

 Global iPSC banking